Jainish-006/the_referees_watch/README.md

-# CV_Football_Project
+# The Referee's Watch

+## Overview
+The Referee's Watch project aims to detect and factorize NFL fields and players using advanced computer vision techniques.
+Field detection is a fundamental task in sports analytics, providing valuable information such as ball possession, player movements, and game events.
+The proposed approach leverages the Hough transform algorithm to detect field lines effectively, accurately identifying yard lines, end zones, and sidelines.

+Player detection poses challenges due to high variability in appearance, pose, and occlusions.
+To address this, the project employs the state-of-the-art YOLOv8 model for player detection.
+Field mark detection is also crucial for sports analytics, providing information on the position and orientation of the ball and players.
+For this task, the project uses YOLOv5 for training and detecting field marks.
+The project incorporates 3D localization to obtain a 2D plane representation of field and player detection.

-The main file for our code is Final_Code.ipynb.
+The main file for the code is Final_Code.ipynb.
 Running it may require installing packages.
-Running this code can be done by just running each block down the line.
-Several of these are commented out completely because they are older versions of our methods.
-It will output a video in the 'out' folder it should create that shows each of our methods except field number detection all in one video.
+The code can be executed by running each block down the line.
+Some blocks may be commented out as they are older versions of methods.

-The rest of the files are a mix of necessary files, auxiliary pytohn scripts, and output examples.

-The examples directory contains example videos of the output.
+The output will be a video saved in the 'out' folder, which will be created during the execution of the code.
+The video showcases each of the methods (except field number detection) in one video.